KakarovDamir/Web-Project/README.md

 3. **Kakarov Damir**

 ## Project Description
 Web-Player is a web application for listening to music online.
 It provides users with a convenient interface for searching, playing, and managing music tracks.
-In addition, Web-Player offers an administrative interface for managing the system, content, and users.

 ## Key Features
 1. Users can search for their desired song.